by: Christina Botto

 Drug abuse among teens is a growing concern.

-In the eBook ‘Troubled Teenagers – Identifying and Dealing with Tough Issues’ you’ll learn the signs and reasons why teens abuse drugs and alcohol, how to recognize these unhealthy behaviors, and what parents can do about them.
+In my eBook ‘Troubled Teenagers – Identifying and Dealing with Tough Issues’ you’ll learn the signs and reasons why teens abuse drugs and alcohol, how to recognize these unhealthy behaviors, and what parents can do about them.

 Drug Use is classified and recognized as a disease.
 As with any disease, early detection increases chances for a full recovery and a drug and alcohol free future.

 Inpatient treatment at a Drug and Alcohol Rehabilitation Center is the first step to a drug and alcohol free life.

 The patient is provided 24-hour care to monitor and ensure a safe withdrawal from drugs.

 In addition, they attended lectures, workshops, group therapy and individual counseling to educate them about the psychological and physical implications of long-term substance abuse.

 During the period of treatment, patients are able to take a serious look at the reasons why they have used drugs in the past, such as emotional triggers, certain events or peer pressure.

 Patients are also taught to effectively address emotional or psychological issues that could interfere with their recovery through group and individual counseling.
 The staff also helps them determine and address their own unique relapse warning signs.